janvdhorst/Intercom-IBM-Watson-Interface/README.md

 Intercom-IBM-Watson Interface
 =================

-This is a simple interface taht connects Intercom to IBM Watson Assistant.
+This is a simple interface that connects Intercom to IBM Watson Assistant.
 To use it, you will already need the following things
 - an up and running IBM Watson Chatbot
 - your IBM Watson API Credentials ([Documentation](https://cloud.ibm.com/apidocs/assistant))